iwburns/aoc-2017-polylang/README.md

 Finally, when you're done with a solution/problem: commit your changes and submit Pull Requests back to this repo to contribute your changes to the group.

-Rinse, repeat, and earn a t-shirt!
+Rinse, repeat, and earn a t-shirt during Hacktoberfest!